Dec 2025: Charge! Is Available on Steam!

-Click here to check out the steam page, and sign up!
+Click here to check out the steam page if you're interested!

-Click here to check out the steam page, and sign up!
+Click here to check out the steam page if you're interested!

-Also, feel free to check out our archive of game announcements here, and here's a reel of some team gameplay from July:
+Also, please feel free to check out our archive of progress announcements on indiedb here, and this is our final teaser trailer below.

 Creating a first person shooter with fresh, casually fun gameplay through prioritizing the multiplayer experience, combining both older fun ideas from classic FPS games and specific experimental mechanics, and utilizing laser-tag like themes and sports inspirations.